sofiaDenisePraderio/github-searcher/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Visit [http://localhost:3000](http://localhost:3000) in your browser to see the app in action. 🚀

+**3. Search GitHub Repositories**
-Third, insert a value on the input and enjoy :)
+Enter a search term in the input field, and start exploring repositories directly from GitHub. ✨

-Thanks for visit my GitHub user
+Thanks for checking out my project!
+Feel free to contribute or share your feedback.